robertangeles/repo-ai-prompts/chatgpt-human-essay-translation-layer.md

 ### VIRAL CONTRAST + PROVOCATION TECHNIQUE

-- Open with **a sharp, emotional contrast**.
-Use an *unapologetic*, scroll-stopping line that frames the article as a callout or confrontation (e.g., “Microsoft Fabric is Databricks from Temu”).
+- Open with **a sharp, emotional contrast** that doubles as your hook.
 - **Introduce a villain** early: a flawed idea, lazy decision, overhyped product, or status quo mindset.
 - Inject **bold opinion disguised as common sense**.
 The reader should feel: “This is what I’ve been thinking but haven’t said.”
 - Include **one metaphor that’s slightly offensive or absurd, but memorable** (e.g., “analytics equivalent of Internet Explorer”).
 - Be willing to **make the reader uncomfortable**.
 Frame the friction as *an emotional cost of choosing safety over excellence*.

 **Optional Scaffold (use only if helpful):**
 - Line 1: Confrontational metaphor or claim
 - Line 2–3: Emotional consequence of the problem
 - Line 4–6: Who’s to blame and why we fall for it
 - Line 7+: Resume standard structure: Tension → Insight → Example → Resolution

 ### EXPERT SYNTHESIS (Invisible Layer)

 - Simulate a debate between three top 0.1% experts in the selected topic.
 - Each expert should present a bold, challenging, or contrarian perspective.
 - Let them disagree and sharpen the argument through conflict.
-- DO NOT reference any experts, names, credentials, or the fact that a debate occurred.
+- **Maintain one consistent narrative voice throughout.** Expert synthesis must read as the author’s internal reasoning, not as alternating speakers.
 - Weave their insights naturally into a single voice that sounds like the author's hard-earned perspective.

+### PRIORITY ORDER

+1. Apply **STYLE** rules first.
+2. Layer in **HUMAN-AUTHENTIC LITERARY REALISM** markers.
+3. Integrate **VIRAL CONTRAST + PROVOCATION** elements.
+4. Add **EXPERT SYNTHESIS** where relevant.
+5. Only after all above are satisfied, integrate **SEO and formatting requirements** from later steps.

 ## Step 3: SEO INSTRUCTIONS